-Brethren, this article is written with a prayer and hope that it will cause someone to stop and think and realize the danger that confronts them.
-I ask that you visit with me a family; I will say, just on the edge Is it not true that often times when a song is selected of town.
-I call them a "oneness" family, and I think and sung, we, the singers, fail to consider the words, and you will like them, but more about them later.
-Some people do not want anyone to teach against the doctrine of men for fear it will embarrass them.
-Brother, that in mind.
-For example, when we sing, "I'd Rather if I could teach the gospel strong enough to embarrass all of them to the extent they could realize the danger that confronts them, and would obey the gospel, this would do me more good than anything.
+Brethren, this article is written with a prayer and a hope that it will cause someone to stop and think and realize the danger that confronts them.
+I ask that you visit with me a family; I will say, just on the edge of town.
+I call them a "oneness" family, and I think you will like them, but more about them later.
+Some People do not want anyone to teach against the doctine of men for fear it will embarrass them.
+Brother, if I could teach the gospel strong enough to embarrass all of them to the extent they could realize the danger that confronts them, and would obey the gospel, this would do me more good than anything.

 Did you know that God requires His servants to warn the people?"
 Hear that great prophet Ezekiel in Ezek.
-33:1-7: "Again the word of the Lord came unto me, saying, Son of man, speak to the children of thy people, and say unto them, When I bring the sword upon the land.
-If the people of the land take a man of their coasts, and set him for their watchman: if he seeth the sword coming upon the land, and he blow the trumpet to warn the people, Then who so heareth the sound of the trumpet, and taketh not warning: if the sword come and take him away, his blood shall be upon his own head, he heard the sound of the trumpet, and took not warning.
+33:1-7: "Again the word of the Lord came unto me, saying, Son of man, speak to the children of thy people, and say unto them, When I bring the sword upon the land, If the people of the land take a man of their coasts, and set him for their watchman: if he seeth the sword coming upon the land, and he blow the trumpet to warn the people.
+Then who so heareth the sound of the trumpet, and taketh not warning: if the sword come and take him away, his blood shall be upon his own head, he heard the sound of the trumpet. and took not warning.
 His blood shall be upon him: But he that taketh warning shall deliver his soul.
 But if the watchman seeth the sword coming and blow not the trumpet, and the people not warned if the sword come, and take any person from among them, he is taken away in his iniquity; but his blood will I require at the watchman's hands.
 So, thou, O son of man, I have made you a watchman unto the house of Israel: therefore thou shalt hear the word at my mouth and warn them for me."
 Now, brethren, we are spiritual Israel and every teacher must figuratively "blow the trumpet" to warn spiritual Israel or suffer the consequences.
 Now, you can surely see the danger in not warning the people.
-I think you will realize more vividly this danger by the time we have come to the
+I think you will realize more vividly this danger by the time we have come to the end of this article.

 Now, God's children are told in 1 Peter 2:21 to follow His steps; we must do just that.
 In 1 Cor.
 1:10, Paul says: "I beseech you brethren in the name of the Lord and Savior Jesus Christ that you all speak the same things, that there be no divisions among you, but that you be perfectly joined together in the same mind and in the same judgment."
 God wants all of His to be one in Christ.
 Jesus warns us in Matt.
 7:13-14: "Enter ye in at the straight gate for wide is the gate and broad is the way that leads to destruction, and many there be that enter in thereat; but straight is the gate and narrow is the way that leadeth to life eternal and few there be that find it."
-We, the church, are admonished also to "walk by the same rule" (Phil, 3:16).
+We, the church, are admonished also to "walk by the same rule" (Phil.
+3:16).